faridamousa/pyramidspharmacytest/README.md

 Pyramids Pharmacy Test
+Pyramids Pharmacy Test is a web application that allows patients to view medicines and make refill requests while enabling pharmacists to add new medicines and analyze refill requests through a bar chart visualization.

 Summary
-Pyramids Pharmacy Test is a web application that allows patients to view medicines and make a refill request and also allows pharmacists to add new medicines and view the number of refill requests made per medicine.

-Tech/Framework used
+This web application facilitates:

+Patients: Viewing medicines, making refill requests.
+Pharmacists: Adding new medicines and analyzing refill requests.
+Technologies and Frameworks Used
-The project is built using the following technologies and frameworks:
+The project is built using the following technologies:

-Django: The backend of the application is developed using Django and Django rest framework
+Backend: Django and Django Rest Framework for a robust server-side architecture.
-React: The frontend of the application is developed using the React library, providing a dynamic and responsive user interface.
+Frontend: React for a dynamic and responsive user interface.
-Axios: The Axios library is employed for making HTTP requests, ensuring seamless communication between the frontend and backend.
+HTTP Communication: Axios library for seamless communication between frontend and backend.
-React Router: Navigation within the React-based application is managed using React Router, providing a single-page application experience.
+Routing: React Router for a smooth single-page application experience.
 Features
-1) User registreation and login
-2) Adding new medicine
-3) Viewing all medicines
-4) Making a refill request for a medicine
+User Registration and Login: Secure authentication for both patients and pharmacists.
+Add New Medicines: Pharmacists can add medicines to the system.
+View Medicines: Patients and pharmacists can browse available medicines.
+Refill Requests: Patients can request refills for medicines.
-5) Viweing the number of refill requests made per medicine using a bar chart
+Refill Statistics: Pharmacists can visualize refill request counts using a bar chart.

-Installation:
-prerequisites
-1) Python.
+Installation
+Prerequisites
+Python
-2) Django
+Django
-3) PostgreSQL
+PostgreSQL
+Node.js and npm (for frontend)
+Steps to Run the Project

-Clone the repo
+Clone the Repository

-To run backend
+bash
+Copy code
+git clone <repository-url>
 cd pyramidspharmacytest
+Backend Setup

+Navigate to the backend folder: bash
+Copy code
 cd backend
+Run the server:
+bash
+Copy code
 python manage.py runserver

-To run frontend
-cd pyramidspharmacytest
+Frontend Setup

+Navigate to the frontend folder: bash
+Copy code
-cd backend
+cd ../frontend
+Install dependencies:
+bash
+Copy code
+npm install
+Start the development server:
+bash
+Copy code
 npm run dev
 How to Use
 Patient

-Registration:
-Start by registering as a patient using the provided registration form.
+Registration: Sign up using the provided registration form.
-Fill in your details and submit the form to create an account.

-Login:
-Once registered, log in using your credentials.

-Dashboard:
+Login: Use your credentials to log in.
-Explore dashboard where you can see all medicines and make a refill request
+Dashboard: View all available medicines and make refill requests.

-Refill Requests:
+Refill Requests: Submit refill requests for your medications.
-Add a new refill request based on the wanted medication

 Pharmacist

-Registration:
-Start by registering as a patient using the provided registration form.
+Registration: Sign up using the provided registration form.
-Fill in your details and submit the form to create an account.

-Login:
-Once registered, log in using your credentials.

-Dashboard:
+Login: Use your credentials to log in.
-Explore dashboard where you can see all medicines and view all the refill requests made
+Dashboard: Access a list of all medicines and refill requests.

-View Medicines:
-Add new medicine and view all existing ones

-Refill Requests:
+Add Medicines: Add new medicines to the system.
-View refill requests made per medicine in a bar char
+Refill Statistics: View refill requests per medicine using a bar chart.